Yes, there are about 200 Buddhist Wats in the glorious city of Chiang Mai – and for a start, I’ve handpicked the ten best temples for you!

 Nevertheless, if you want to sure that the hotel of your choice has good Wi-Fi, I recommend you check the quality beforehand.
 You’ll find the link in my post World’s Most Complete Travel Information which is an indispensable globetrotter-classic, anyway.

 Chiang Mai was only one of the destinations I’ve visited during my exciting trip to Thailand.
 So go to the main post to check out all the other destinations.
+There you’ll also find valuable general information that will make your trip smoother.

 If you choose to pin this post for later, please use one of these pictures: